Pic: I was kneeling down in my unit examining this clump of clam shells 1.2 m deep, when we started to hear the branches break on the path into site

 We were having a great day.
 We had found a couple of artifacts, excavating was going quickly thanks to the loose shell midden in our unit, which by this point was 1.2 metres deep.
 I was excavating in the unit while my colleague was on the screen.
 It was around 3 pm when we noticed the sound of branches breaking.
 My colleague made a comment that it sounded like someone was walking up the path from the beach, which is the route we take into site.
 Our other colleagues had mentioned the possibility they would make it to site, so we thought it might be them.
 It was also a bit windy so we thought maybe some dead branches had fallen from the trees.
 We both stopped working when we agreed that it sounded like whoever was on the path was getting closer.
-All of a sudden, beside a large tree that was about 10-ish metres away from us (I recently re-evaluated the distance and realized it was a lot closer than I had previously thought), a black bear popped out of the bush.
+All of a sudden, beside a large tree that was about 10-ish metres away from us, a black bear popped out of the bush.
 She was slowly moving in our general direction, not because of us but because she happened to be walking that way.
 I immediately and calmly said a very bad word followed by, “Bear”.
 I also immediately, but calmly, climbed out of the unit while my colleague stood up at the same time and dropped the screen.

 Bear Safety Tip #4: No matter what the situation is, ALWAYS KEEP CALM.
 Move slowly and calmly.